boldflight/BibleConverter/test_EPUB/output/mic.md

 ### Introduction

-[1] This is the **Lord’**s message that came to Micah of Moresheth during the time of Jotham, Ahaz, and Hezekiah, kings of Judah, which he saw concerning Samaria and Jerusalem.
+[1] This is the **Lord**'s message that came to Micah of Moresheth during the time of Jotham, Ahaz, and Hezekiah, kings of Judah, which he saw concerning Samaria and Jerusalem.

 ### The Judge is Coming